Occupational Therapy Doctorate

 How it Works

-- The program takes 27 continuous months to complete.
+- The program takes 27 continuous months to complete, one of the shortest programs in the region

 - Enrollment begins in the spring of each year and occupational therapy students complete the degree in May of the third year.